roehling/postsrsd/README.md

     sender_canonical_maps = tcp:127.0.0.1:10001
     sender_canonical_classes = envelope_sender
     recipient_canonical_maps = tcp:127.0.0.1:10002
-    recipient_canonical_classes= envelope_recipient
+    recipient_canonical_classes= envelope_recipient,header_recipient

-This will transparently rewrite incoming and outgoing envelope addresses.
+This will transparently rewrite incoming and outgoing envelope addresses, and additionally undo SRS rewrites in the To: header of bounce notifications and vacation autoreplies.

 Run `service postsrsd start` and `postfix reload` as root, or reboot.

 Known Issues